jncraton/large-language-models-cpsc2550/lectures/09-llm-inference.md

 - In order to train properly, models typically use fp32, bf32, or bf16 during training
 - This level of precision may not provide much benefit during inference
-- Because inference is freqently memory bound and narrower fields may allow faster operations there is a performance benefit from shrinking the width of model parameters
+- Because inference is frequently memory bound and narrower fields may allow faster operations there is a performance benefit from shrinking the width of model parameters

 ---